 The contribution requirements of the plan members are established by state statute.
 The District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the contribution rate are those adopted by the CalPERS Board of Administration.
-The required employer contribution rate for the fiscal year 2014-2015 was 37.112% of annual payroll for safety employees and 23.372% of annual payroll for miscellaneous employees.

-At June 30, 2015, the District reported a liability of \$15,891,296 in the Statement of Net Position for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+At June 30, 2016, the District reported a liability of \$15,928,991 in the Statement of Net Position for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all Pension Plan participants, which was actuarially determined.

-For the fiscal year ended June 30, 2015, the District recognized pension expense of \$1,024,588 in its Government-Wide Financial Statements.
+For the fiscal year ended June 30, 2016, the District recognized pension expense of \$(1,498,457) in its Government-Wide Financial Statements.
 Pension expense represents the change in the net pension liability during the measurement period, adjusted for actual contributions and the deferred recognition of changes in investment gain/loss, actuarial gain/loss, actuarial assumptions or method, and plan benefits.